TEL: 410-284-1301

 Premium Tax Credit and Health Insurance:

-If you purchased insurance through the marketplace known as Health Insurance Marketplace via HealthCare.gov, then you will receive form 1095 A indicating the amount of the Premium Tax Credit.
-For 2022 tax year, you must bring the form 1095A in order to file.
+If you purchased insurance for all or any part of the year through the marketplace known as Health Insurance Marketplace via HealthCare.gov, then you will receive form 1095 A indicating the amount of the Premium Tax Credit.
+For 2025 tax year, you must bring the form 1095A in order to file.

-As of January 5th, the IRS will begin accepting returns in late January, 2023; however, those filing taxes with an Earned Income Credit, and Child Tax Credits will be delayed until late February, 2023.
-Cathy, Barbara, Cindy and Anne will be preparing taxes starting January 28, 2023.
+As of this date, the IRS will begin accepting returns late January; however, those filing taxes with an Earned Income Credit, and Child Tax Credits, may be processed later in February, 2026.
+Cathy, Barbara, Cindy and Anne will be preparing taxes starting January 24, 2026.
 Please call 410-284-1301 for an appointment.
-The tax deadline is April 18, 2023.
-For your convenience, we will have a drop off form, checklist and letter on our website at www.Stansburytax.com.
+The tax deadline is April 15, 2026.
 We look forward to hearing from you!

 Tax Checklist